slurmulon/blot/README.md

   ### Project

-  If you require a lot of flags, or your command just starts to unwieldy and difficult to read, then a project configuration file can spare you from eye strain:
+  If you require a lot of flags, or your command just starts to become unwieldy and difficult to read, then a project configuration file can spare you from eye strain:

     {